Cosmic-crypto/chatbot-py/README.md

 - better accuracy, the model now will not answer unless it is atleast 50% clear on what you are asking
 - equation solver fix (v3.1 bug fix)
 - training data upgrade (v3.2 update)
+- A new layer of verification (v3.3 update)
+- maths func in `tools.py` made safer and cleaner (v3.3 update)
+- standard characters verification in `ml_TUI.py` (v3.3 bug fix)
+- better code readability and code now more compatible with Linux/Mac (v3.3 bug fix)

 ---